melezhik/swat/README.md

     swat project_dir URL <prove settings>

-- **URL** - is base url for web application you run tests against, you need defined routes which will be requested against URL, see <L/"DSL"> section.
+- **URL** - is base url for web application you run tests against, you need defined routes which will be requested against URL, see DSL section.
 - **project\_dir** - is a project root directory

 ## Prove settings